alexanderyanthar/alexanderYantharProjectOne/README.md

 4. having issue with getting mixin function to work, specifically font-weight- SOLVED #4 **5.
 Making the styling right for the featured sale section - SOLVED #5
 6. Getting the featured sales section to line up properly - SOLVED #6
+7. Struggling to style the sale and new elements with media queries - SOLVED #7